Winston Saunders: Career

 Saunders was Her Majesty's Coroner for the Bahamas from 1993 and 2000.

+Awards and honours

+Saunders won a number of awards including, DANSAs for playwriting, the Meta, a special DANSA for Excellence in Theatre, the Chamber of Commerce Distinguished Citizen Award for contribution to Culture and the Silver Jubilee Award for Culture.

 In 2004, Saunders was appointed a Companion of the Order of St Michael and St George (CMG).

 Death

-Saunders died aged 65 on 25 November 2006 in Jamaica, where, in his role as chairman of the Bahamas’ National Commission on Cultural Development, he was assisting in discussions to plan the commemoration of the 200th anniversary of the abolition of the slave trade in the British Empire.
+Saunders died aged 65 on 25 November 2006 in Jamaica, where, in his role as chairman of the Bahamas' National Commission on Cultural Development, he was assisting in discussions to plan the commemoration of the 200th anniversary of the abolition of the slave trade in the British Empire.

 Saunders was survived by his wife Gail Saunders, OBE, the director-general of Heritage in the Bahamas.